paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 {:toc}
 ## Executive Summary

-`Able` contains scripts needed by other ***Askowl*** libraries that have stand-alone value. it contains mathematics support around time conversion, comparisons and trigonometry.
+`Able` contains scripts needed by other ***Askowl*** libraries that have stand-alone value.
+It contains mathematics support around time conversion, comparisons and trigonometry.
 The data structure section helps with containers, caching, emitters, selectors, stack and trees.
 There are scripts to parse generic (as in unknown internal structure) CSV and JSON data.
 For Unity3D support, there are scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.

 > Read the code in the Examples Folder and run the Example scene